The New York Mets

 JoRe0602

-Jose Reyes’ incredible 2011 performance added 10 points on to his player score and jumped Mike Piazza to occupy the 10th slot in all-time Met history.
+Jose Reyes’ incredible 2011 performance, his last as a Met, added 10 points on to his player score and jumped Mike Piazza to occupy the 10th slot in all-time Met history.
 Yes, he’s that good!
 He’s even better when he’s healthy.
-I’ll write more on Reyes once we find out whether his career as a Met will be continuing past 2011.
-As we sit here now, we don’t really know (but it doesn’t look good).

 In all due respect to Bud Harrelson, Jose Reyes is the best shortstop that has ever worn a Met uniform.
-He has led the NL in triples 3 times and stolen bases 3 times.
-He has had 190+ hits for four years in a row; has scored 99+ runs four years in a row; polled in the MVP voting four years in a row and was a two-time All-star.
+In his nine seasons as a Met, Reyes is a 4-time All Star and the first NY Met ever to win the NL Batting title.
+He has also led the NL in triples 4 times and stolen bases 3 times.
+He has had 190+ hits for four years in a row; has scored 99+ runs for five of his nine Met years; and polled in the MVP voting for five of his nine Met years.
 Before his 2009 injury he was one of the best lead-off hitters in the NL.
 He got hurt in 2009 after a fairly typical start.
 His injury erased the back half of the 2009 season.
 Reyes returned to full-time play in 2010 and played solidly if certainly not the Reyes of old.
-The Mets have Reyes under contract through 2011 at least, so he
+His great 2011 season made him more valuable as a bargaining chip than as a future Met in a rebuilding program.
+The curtain came down on a great Met career at the end of 2011.

 Plate Appearances: 4,840